 The Quad Enable (QE) bit is a non-volatile read/write bit in the status register (S9) that allows Quad SPI and QPI operation.
-When the QE bit is set to a 0 state (factory default for part numbers with ordering options "IM" & "JM"), the /WP pin and /HOLD are enabled.
-When the QE bit is set to a 1(factory default for Quad Enabled part numbers with ordering option "IQ" & "JQ"),, the Quad IO2 and IO3 pins are enabled, and /WP and /HOLD functions are disabled.
+When the QE bit is set to a 0 state (factory default for part numbers with ordering options "IM"), /HOLD are enabled.
+When the QE bit is set to a 1(factory default for Quad Enabled part numbers with ordering option "IQ"), the Quad IO2 and IO3 pins are enabled, and /HOLD functions are disabled.